Sturminster Newton United F.C.: History

 They are currently being managed by Nick Squires.

 They also managed promotion to the sixth step for the first time in their history with a win on 4 May 2024 with one game left.
 They have also reached the 2024–25 Dorset Senior Trophy semi-finals.

 Ground

-Sturminster Newton United play their games at the Marco Nott Arena, Honeymead Lane.
+Sturminster Newton United play their games at the We Heat South Stadium, Honeymead Lane.
 The ground has a clubhouse and bar for Home fans and receives an attendance of around 100 people each week in the 600 capacity stadium.
 It has a sheltered and open terrace, seating capacity for 50 spectators with floodlit pitch.
 The club moved to this ground in 1996.